 Alternatively, you can build Subversion directly from source code, though it's not always an easy task.
 (If you're not experienced at building open source software packages, you're probably better off downloading a binary distribution instead!)
 From the Subversion web site, download the latest source code release.
 After unpacking it, follow the instructions in the INSTALL file to build it.
-Note that a released source package may not contain everything you need to build a command-line client capable of talking to a remote repository.
-Starting with Subversion 1.4 and later, the libraries Subversion depends on (apr, apr-util, and neon) are distributed in a separate source package suffixed with -deps.
-These libraries are now common enough that they may already be installed on your system.
-If not, you'll need to unpack the dependency package into the same directory where you unpacked the main Subversion source.
-Regardless, it's possible that you may want to fetch other optional dependencies such as Berkeley DB and possibly Apache httpd.
-If you want to do a complete build, make sure you have all of the packages documented in the INSTALL file.

 If you're one of those folks that likes to use bleeding-edge software, you can also get the Subversion source code from the Subversion repository in which it lives.
 Obviously, you'll need to already have a Subversion client on hand to do this.
-But once you do, you can check out a working copy from http://svn.apache.org/repos/asf/subversion1:
+But once you do, you can check out a working copy from http://svn.apache.org/repos/asf/subversion!: